-When a local school has a specialist teacher, the provider school draws up an agreement with the local school.
-This explains the roles and responsibilities of each school.
+A Memorandum of Agreement between the provider school and local school outlines the roles and responsibilities for both schools.
 The specialist teacher also uses a practice framework to guide them.

-The teachers work with students and also support the class teacher, the local school support staff and the student’s family or whānau.
+The teachers work with students and also support the class teacher, the local school support staff and the student’s whānau.

-They may do a range of activities, such as:
+They undertake a range of activities, which can include:

 - teaching students in class or in small groups